ABOUT THE AUTHOR

 Cate's storytelling embraces several mediums: novellas, novels, nonfiction books, and articles.
 Her newest release is the hard science fiction novel Clonedroid: The New Wave, a near-future, high-tech thriller that focuses on the dilemmas of playing God and the challenges that face our global societies today.
 Her shorter fiction has appeared in magazines and anthologies.

 On the lighter side, her nonfiction centers closer to home, focusing on family and devotion to animal welfare, primarily greyhound rescue.
 Nonfiction articles Going Grey and A Lifelong Underdog Finally Goes Home A Winner published in two issues of a mainstream periodical.

 As a member of the Florida Writers Association, Cate helps out as a critique partner, assisting writers interested in mastering their craft.
 She also participates in the annual "Mayor's Youth Showcase of Achievement Awards" as a literary judge.

 Cate lives in Florida with her husband and two adopted greyhounds.
-She is currently at work on CLONEDROID: THE NEXT WAVE and her first book about life with rescue dogs.
-She is also finalizing her work on the narrative nonfiction, BLUE MOUNTAIN, an epic story about a family that faces adversity and tragedy while chasing a rustic dream in depression-era and wartime Canada.
+She is currently working on Clonedroid: The Next Wave and a new action thriller series in the supernatural realm, along with her first book about life with rescue dogs.
+She is also finalizing edits to her narrative nonfiction, Blue Mountain, an epic story about a family that faces adversity and tragedy while chasing a rustic dream in depression-era and wartime Canada.